expo/expo/docs/pages/distribution/building-standalone-apps.md

 With the simulator build, you can test your standalone app on a simulator.
 If you want to publish your app to the store or distribute it with tools like TestFlight, you have to use the archive.

-When building for iOS, you are given a choice of letting the Expo client create the necessary credentials for you, while still having a chance to provide your own overrides.
-Your Apple ID and password are used locally and never saved on Expo's servers.
+When building for iOS, you are given a choice of letting Expo create the necessary credentials for you, while still having a chance to provide your own overrides.
+Your Apple ID and password are used locally and are never saved on Expo's servers.

 ```sh
 $ expo build:ios